Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 2. The Testing Environment is Often Unfamiliar to Students

-Due to shortage of space as well as the technology required to take this assessment, students usually take some or all of the WIDA ACCESS in places other than their classroom.
+Due to a shortage of space as well as the technology required to take this assessment, students usually take some or all of the WIDA ACCESS in places other than their classroom.
 They may take some of the tests in a computer lab, where many students can be tested together.
 Because most students have visited the computer lab for some of their other classes, this environment may not be as foreign to most of them.

 However, schools with higher populations of English learners will often scramble to find any possible empty location to test students, without regard as to whether or not students may feel at ease there.
 Often, the priority is to simply get them tested as quickly as possible in order to comply with state and federal guidelines within the allotted window of time for this assessment.